-Our organisational culture; which essentially represents how we behave, our working relationships and our ability to collaborate as a movement, underpins everything we do and is pivotal to the success of our impact.
-Being at the heart of a movement for dignity and working together to grow the amnesty we all believe in unifies our inspiring values framework.
+People, including employees, are the most important resource for us.
+Our organisational culture – how we behave, our working relationships and our ability to collaborate as a movement – underpins everything we do and is pivotal to the success of our impact and achieving our vision.

 Our five behaviours form the basis of the type of culture we want to have in Amnesty: